 * The findings of the study have been used to revise the Jubilee Centre’s A Framework for Character Education in Schools

 Our School: Our Space – Inclusion and Special Educational Needs – Professor Julie Allan, University of Birmingham

 Researchers (Julie Allan and Clara Joergensen) from the University of Birmingham are undertaking a project ‘Our School: Our Space’ which aims to learn about the school as it grows and aspires to be an inclusive school.
-Work has already taken place with Year 7 students and with Sixth Form students, involving them taking photographs which they have then discussed with the researchers.
-The next stage of the research will involve observations of social spaces and of classrooms.
+Interviews have been carried out with parents, teachers, governors, staff and students at the school and the team is currently conducting some observations of social spaces and classrooms.
+Findings from the project will be analysed and presented at workshops and conferences over the spring and summer of 2018.
 For more information please contact Professor Julie Allan.

 Motivation, physical activity and health – Professor Joan Duda, University of Birmingham